IDoCodingStuffs/python-doodles/freeform-log.md

 ## 7/2

 ### 8 AM
-Efficientnet backbone seems to have comparable performance to the ViT backbone if not better, at least by epoch 35.
+Efficientnet backbone seems to have comparable performance to the ViT backbone.
-And it seems to be fitting faster.
 I wonder if it will capture the L5/S1 features with further training.
+And more importantly, if it will fit in memory with series level